-This article introduces Restorative Time, a key element of Daytime Heart Rate.
-Think of Restorative Time as your latest stress management and self-care tool, helping you visualize when your body and mind have been able to relax over the course of each day.
+Restorative Time is a stress management and self-care tool from Oura, helping you visualize when your body and mind have been able to relax over the course of each day.

 Restorative Time is only available on the Oura Ring Generation 3, for both iOS and Android.

 Restorative Time detects when you’ve been in a relaxed state throughout each day and reflect these periods back to you.
 Thanks to your Readiness data and insights, Oura already notifies you when your body may be under additional stress.
 By staying attentive to your Restorative Time, you can now visualize if you’ve been able to align with what your body’s telling you.

 Restorative Time is not solely determined by moments throughout the day when your body is still, though this is one factor we take into account.
 Although our bodies may appear to be at rest during periods of limited motion, our stress system (aka fight-or-flight) can still remain actively engaged, which prevents us from actually entering a healing state.

 Body temperature is the key factor Oura uses to determine when your body and mind are likely to be at ease.
 Because Oura reads your body temperature once every minute, we can determine which nighttime averages connect to your best nights of sleep.
 As you relax, more blood is pushed out from your heart to your fingers and toes.
 Elevations in body temperature read from your finger reveal there’s more warm blood circulating there.